sclorg/s2i-perl-container/5.40/README.md

 Dockerfile and other sources are available on https://github.com/sclorg/s2i-perl-container.
 In that repository you also can find another versions of Perl environment Dockerfiles.
-Dockerfile for RHEL8 is called `Dockerfile.rhel8`, Dockerfile for CentOS Stream 9 is called `Dockerfile.c9s` and the Fedora Dockerfile is called `Dockerfile.fedora`.
+Dockerfile for RHEL8 is called `Dockerfile.rhel8`, Dockerfile for CentOS Stream 9 is called `Dockerfile.c9s`, Dockerfile for CentOS Stream 10 is called `Dockerfile.c10s` and the Fedora Dockerfile is called `Dockerfile.fedora`.